felcmf/GettingDataAssignment/CodeBook.md

-# This codebook provides details on cleandata.csv
+# This codebook provides details on cleandata.txt

 # Dataset
 # This dataset was transformed from the source files downloaded from: